ajpotts01/eventsim_streaming/README.md

 Start up your virtual environment as necessary and [install dbt](https://docs.getdbt.com/docs/get-started/installation) via the command `pip install dbt-core` and then also install the [Snowflake](https://docs.getdbt.com/reference/warehouse-setups/snowflake-setup) and [ClickHouse](https://docs.getdbt.com/reference/warehouse-setups/clickhouse-setup) connectors (`pip install dbt-snowflake`, `pip install dbt-clickhouse`).

+### Deploying dbt

+There are task definitions in both Clickhouse and Snowflake dbt projects to allow automated deployment to an Amazon ECS cluster.
+These tasks must be created manually in ECS first, with the same names as defined in the prod and preprod task definitions.

+The following secrets must be set up to run the CI/CD pipelines properly:
+- `AWS_ACCESS_KEY`: Your AWS access key ID
+- `AWS_SECRET_KEY`: Your AWS secret key
+- `CH_HOST`: Clickhouse instance URL (not including port - this is configured in profiles.yml)
+- `CH_PASSWORD`: Clickhouse instance password
+- `DBT_PROFILE_SNOWFLAKE_ACCOUNT`: Snowflake instance URL
+- `DBT_PROFILE_USER`: `Snowflake account username
+- `DBT_PROFILE_PASSWORD`: Snowflake account password

+These are all injected into various environment variables etc. during the build and deploy process.